Health Services in Northern Ireland

 You may get free maternity services from your GP, a midwife in a hospital or local health clinic and an obstetrician in a hospital if necessary.
-Maternity services are available to frontier workers resident in the Republic of Ireland and employed in Northern Ireland.
+Maternity services are available to frontier workers resident in Ireland and employed in Northern Ireland.

 Hospital in-patient and out-patient services are free of charge.
 Generally, you must be referred by a GP.
 In emergencies you may go to the Accident and Emergency Department.
 Some hospitals have minor injury units which you may attend without a GP referral.